Silent Parade: Planning

 A week before the parade, an announcement in the African American newspaper The New York Age described it as a "mute but solemn protest against the atrocities and discrimination practiced against the race in various parts of the country."
 The official name of the parade was the Negro Silent Protest Parade, although some contemporary sources referred to it as the Negro Silent Parade.
 Men, women, and children alike were invited to take part.
 It was hoped that ten thousand people would participate, and that African Americans in other cities might hold their own parades.
 During the week before the parade, major newspapers in several states published articles announcing the march.

 The goal of the parade was to protest lynching in particular, and violence against African Americans in general.
 (Note: The African American newspaper The New York Age publicized the parade a week beforehand, writing: "The Silent Parade ... should be made a mute but solemn protest against the atrocities and discriminations practiced against the race in various parts of the country...
 As a sober, dignified protest against the wrongs complained of, as well as a protest against the failure of the proper authorities to provide adequate protection and redress, the parade should be made as imposing as numbers and bearing can make it.
 The ministers of the various churches, together with all race organizations and societies, should rally to make this movement a monster success.")
 A specific objective was to urge President Woodrow Wilson to support the enactment of federal anti-lynching legislation.
 Organizers prepared a leaflet which was distributed before the parade as an invitation, and during the parade to bystanders.
-The leaflet contained a section titled "Why We March" which read, in part:
+The leaflet contained a section titled "Why We March", which read, in part:

 We march because we want to make impossible a repetition of Waco, Memphis, and East St. Louis ... and to bring the murderers of our brothers, sisters and innocent children to justice.
 We march because we deem it a crime to be silent in the face of such barbaric acts.
 We march because we are thoroughly opposed to Jim Crow cars, etc., segregation, discrimination, disfranchisement, lynching, and the host of evils that are forced on us....
 We march because we want our children to live in a better land and enjoy fairer conditions than have fallen to our lot.
 We march in memory of our butchered dead...
 (Note: "Waco" and "Memphis" refer to the recent lynchings in those cities.)

-The leaflet was signed by Martin "Yours in righteous indignation."
+The leaflet was signed by Martin as "Yours in righteous indignation."
 (Note: Although the leaflet was signed by Martin, it may have been written by Johnson.)